-The 18 identifiers listed below need to be stripped from the data to be considered a de-identified data set.
+The HIPAA Privacy Rule regulation specifies 18 identifiers, listed below, most of which are demographic.
 Inclusion of even one of the following identifiers makes a data set identifiable.
 However, there are levels of identifiability.
 The following are considered limited identifiers: (date of birth, date of death, dates of clinical service), and age over age 89.
 The remaining identifiers in the list below are considered to be direct identifiers.
 If the data set contains any limited identifiers, but none of the direct identifiers, it is considered a limited data set and not a de-identified data set.

 - All geographic subdivisions smaller than a state

 - All elements of dates (except year) for dates that are directly related to an individual, including birth date, admission date, discharge date, death date, and all ages over 89 and all elements of dates (including year) indicative of such age, except that such ages and elements may be aggregated into a single category of age 90 or older

 - Vehicle identifiers and serial numbers, including license plate numbers

 - Fax numbers

 - Device identifiers and serial numbers

 - Email addresses

 - Biometric identifiers, including finger and voice prints